 - permission from the land owner (not necessary for spreading at sea, lakes or northern mountains

 Whether you would like to bury the urn or to scatter the ashes in designated areas or in the sea, you should first be granted an official form of permission from the local authorities.

 Certainly in Sweden it is better to keep the ashes, rather than scatter them.

-Guardian urns for ashes - shop now
+Wooden urns for ashes - shop now

 Although the Catholic Church has been clearly condemning the idea of dispersing human remains into the wild and open areas, the Spanish lawmakers has elaborated some loopholes for the families that want to scatter the cremains.
 For example, scattering in the ocean, at designated places in a cemetery and in the nature is allowed.